Science: Living World

 On low tide days, the students will be able to observe crabs that live on the mudflats to determine their structural and behavioural features.

-During a bush walk, the students will consider the physical conditions of the dry sclerophyll forest.
-This will lead into an exploration of the adaptations of plants and animals found there.
-Students will also learn about bushfires and the adaptations of plants to these conditions.
+During a bush walk, the students will consider the physical conditions of the dry sclerophyll forest leading to a discussion about the adaptations of plants and animals, particularly to bushfires.

 Students will contrast the physical conditions of the rainforest to the other two ecosystems.
 Students will focus on the Powerful Owl and its adaptations for surviving in this environment.
-This will include an animal forms activity, enabling students to empathise with the animal.
+This will include an animal forms activity, enabling students to empathise with the animal and how it lives in this environment.

 NOTE: Variations to timetable based on specific location